MarioLegenda/white-post/README.md

 > Responsive

 > No messing with images.
-If you have an 1200 X 900 image and a 1200 X 950 image, both will automaticlly scale to the size of the slider's element
+If you have an 1200 X 900 image and a 1200 X 950 image, both will automaticlly scale to the size of the slider's wrapping element

+> whitepost.css has around 20 lines of css and it wont be hard to modify it to suit your fancy

 Downfalls:
 > Needs to have a fixed height.
 Beacuse of that, it can only be used as a frontpage slider, spanning across the entire viewport height of the browser.
-That will be fixed in a few days or sometime next week by means of letting client code set the desired height via options.
+I will fix it in a few days or sometime next week by means of letting client code set the desired height via options.

->
+> No cursors to navigate left or right.
+Also will be added sometim next week

+> Limited options and only one form of slider.
+For example, doesn't have a carousel option.
+Will be added in the futur.

+####Usage####

+First